gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 have not yet been used.
 The changes proposed here are intended to fully define the frame element to improve usability.
+An initial version of this proposal without support for nested models was implemented in `libsdformat` 9.0, while implementation of Amendment 1 is targeted for `libsdformat` 9.3.

 ## Document summary